jackhumbert/fardriver-controllers/MANUAL.md

 ## 2023 08 08

+## Editor notes:

+* 12-tube refers to the number of transistors in the controller - I don't think this is labeled anywhere on the device (at least on mine)

 # 1 PC upper computer software interface

 When the serial port and CAN analyzer are not connected, the following screen is displayed: